microsoft/vcpkg/docs/users/triplets.md

 - `VCPKG_C_FLAGS_DEBUG`
 - `VCPKG_C_FLAGS_RELEASE`

+### VCPKG_WARNING_FLAGS
+Sets compiler warning level to be used while building C and CXX files.

+The default value is `/W3` on Windows.

+### VCPKG_OPTIMIZED_FLAGS_DEBUG
+Sets compiler debug optimized flags while building C and CXX files.

+The default value is `/Od` on Windows.

+### VCPKG_OPTIMIZED_FLAGS_RELEASE
+Sets compiler release optimized flags while building C and CXX files.

+The default value is `/O2` on Windows.

 ### VCPKG_LINKER_FLAGS
 Sets additional linker flags to be used while building dynamic libraries and executables in the absence of `VCPKG_CHAINLOAD_TOOLCHAIN_FILE`.